SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 #### Widget initialization

 We initialize the table to display two columns for the name and the phone.
 The respective accessor messages will be sent to the elements to fill up the columns.
 Finally, the table content is set using the contact book contents.

 ```
-EgContactBookPresenter >> initializePresenters
+ContactBookPresenter >> initializePresenters

     table := self newTable.
     table
         addColumn: (StringTableColumn title: 'Name' evaluated: #name);